 The Pocket Bakery

-The Pocket Bakery currently operates from the Doodle Bar in Battersea every Friday lunchtime, between 11am and 3pm.
+The Pocket Bakery currently operates from the Doodle Bar in Battersea every Friday lunchtime, between 12 noon and 3pm.
 We sell our freshly baked bread, a variety of savoury pastries, pies and flat breads as well as cakes and other sweet things.

 All our bread is hand made and the flour we use is stone-milled from organically grown British wheat by Michael Stoate at Cann Mills in Dorset.
 All other ingredients and the recipe are totally natural and the bread is baked on stones.
 We want to make bread with lots of flavour that keeps well and makes excellent toast.